-The Lawrence S. Bloomberg Faculty of Nursing Emerging Scholars Forum supports early career development and international networking of emerging nursing scholars who are embarking on a research focused career.
-The Bloomberg Faculty of Nursing, ranked #3 in the world, is widely recognized as a research-intensive environment that promotes education and scholarship in nursing.
+The Lawrence S. Bloomberg Faculty of Nursing Huffman Splane Emerging Scholars Forum supports early career development and international networking of emerging nursing scholars who are embarking on a research focused career.
+The Huffman Splane Emerging Nurse Scholars Forum is supported by a generous endowment from Dr. Verna Huffman Splane, a pioneer in nursing in Canada who held a deep conviction that nurses should be taught that they are part of a global profession.
+Bloomberg Nursing is widely recognized as a research-intensive environment that promotes education and scholarship in nursing.

-Applications are invited from Canadian, American and international Registered Nurses or Nurse Practitioners who are near completion or have recently completed a PhD in nursing; or who currently hold or have recently completed a post-doctoral fellowship (within the past year).
+Applications are invited from Canadian, American and international Registered Nurses or Nurse Practitioners who are near completion or have recently completed a PhD in nursing; or who currently hold or have completed a post-doctoral fellowship within the past year.

 Profile of the Lawrence S. Bloomberg Faculty of Nursing

 Our faculty members are world-changers in research areas that are broad and multidisciplinary.
 They excel not only as scientists and scholars, but as educators and mentors to the next generation of health care leaders.
 Bloomberg Nursing faculty have some of the sharpest minds in the field and they are tackling the most pressing issues in health care.
 Our passion for inquiry, knowledge creation — and ultimately the betterment of patient care — has ranked* the Lawrence S. Bloomberg Faculty of Nursing #1 in Canada and #2 in the world according to the QS World University Rankings by Subject.
 Exemplary research is not enough.
 Our faculty members also shine as teachers and advisers.
 They infuse new knowledge into our well-grounded curricula, giving every student an unparalleled opportunity to learn more — and be more.
 Our pioneering researchers and faculty include: